-The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard which has been issued but is yet to be adopted by the 2020/21 Code.
+The 2021/22 Code of Practice on Local Authority Accounting requires the Authority to identify any accounting standards that have been issued and are due to be adopted for the next financial year's accounts.
 The Code also requires that changes in accounting policy are to be applied retrospectively unless transitional arrangements are specified, this would result in an impact on disclosures spanning two financial years.